WMD-group/SMACT/examples/README.md

 We also apply the standard charge neutrality and electronegativity tests as described [in the docs](https://smact.readthedocs.io/en/latest/examples.html#neutral-combinations).

 ### Solar oxides
-Generates a set of quaternary oxide compositions using a modified `smact_test` function and then turns the results into a dataframe with features that can be read by a machine learning algorithm.
+Generates a set of quaternary oxide compositions using a modified `smact_filter` function and then turns the results into a dataframe with features that can be read by a machine learning algorithm.

 ### Simple wrappers